 Once the receiver has sold the assets of the corporation, he or she may make payment to creditors under a defined priority scheme.
 The receiver does so by filing a final report with the court setting forth recommendations regarding the allowance and payment of creditor claims, and requests payment for the receiver’s fees and expenses.
 At all times, the receiver acts as a fiduciary and an agent of the court, and court approval is required not only for confirmation of the final report but also to sell assets of the corporation.

 Contact Us For More Information About Our Receivership Practice

-For more information on our receivership practice or for information about other court-appointed fiduciary services such as Special Masterships and various methods of alternative dispute resolution, please call our headquarters in Rhode Island at 866-353-3310.
+For more information on our receivership practice or for information about other court-appointed fiduciary services such as Special Masterships and various methods of alternative dispute resolution, please call us at 866-353-3310.
 You may also contact us online.

 Receive Our E-News